Online Learning-Based Inertial Parameter Identification of Unknown Object for Model-Based Control of Wheeled Humanoids: EXPERIMENT

 \section{EXPERIMENT}

-The proposed learning-based inertial parameter identification method is verified with a 4-DOF manipulator of SATYRR \cite{purushottam2023dynamic} in both a simulation and the real world.
+The proposed learning-based inertial parameter identification method is verified with a 4-DoF manipulator of SATYRR \cite{purushottam2022hands} in both a simulation and the real world.
 The experimental setup is illustrated in Fig. \ref{fig1} and Fig. \ref{fig2}.
-The purpose of experiments is to address the following questions: (1) How advantage our real-to-sim method help reduce a \textit{reality gap}?
-(2) How fast and accurate is our framework compared to the previous works in estimating the inertial parameters of an unknown object?
-(3) \textit{Ablation Studies:} How much does the inclusion of torque information enhance estimation accuracy?
-What data-driven regression model shows the best estimation performance?
+Pre-defined trajectory, SATYRR robot, HMI, and ground-truth of inertial parameters are utilized.
+We conducted three major experiments in total.
+Details are described below.